nacelle/nacelle-skeleton/README.md

 privileges.
 Running `sudo gpasswd -a $USER docker` and logging out/in again should do the trick.

+You can now skip ahead to "Getting the skeleton" below.

 ### OSX

 Installing and configuring Docker on OSX isn't quite as straightforward as it